InteractiveAdvertisingBureau/USPrivacy/CCPA/Data Deletion Request Handling.md

 ### `performDeletion`

-The Publisher, or its CMP where applicable, invokes this Command when a consumer delete action to initiate the deletion process occurs.
+The Publisher, or its CMP where applicable, invokes this Command when a consumer action to initiate the deletion process occurs.
 The Command invokes all callbacks registered via the [`registerDeletion`](#registerdeletion) Command in no specified order.

 | Argument Name | Type | Optional | Value |
 | :-- | :-- | :-- | :-- |